-As can be seen by equations (2.13.26) and (2.13.27), the ground roughness M_g has no effect on M here.
+As can be seen by equations (2.13.26) and (2.13.27), the ground roughness Mg has no effect on M here.
 Only the plant covered fraction (ideally: the fraction covered by residues) of the soil (taken from land use table) and the crop specific coefficients are parameters for M. The three empiric parameters a, b and c are given in Table 2.13.1 (GILLEY):

-$R{a} < 20000$ $R{a} > 20000$ Table cultiva 2.13.1: coefficients for calculating rough ation hness coefficient M for conserving
+Table 2.13.1: coefficients for calculating roughness coefficient M for conserving cultivation